-[Patient] has a need arising from [choose: pregnancy, childbirth, a condition related to pregnancy or childbirth] that requires accommodation.
-Specifically, she [state limitation here, e.g., "cannot stand for more than an hour without 15 minutes of sitting," "must take breaks every 3-4 hours to eat a snack," etc.1].
+[Patient] needs a reasonable accommodation because she is pregnant.
+Specifically, [state limitation here, e.g., "cannot stand for more than an hour without 15 minutes of sitting," "must take breaks every 3-4 hours to eat a snack," etc.1].